LoQiseaking69/BrownLLM/README.md

 # 📚 BrownLLM Notebook README

 ## Overview
-This Jupyter notebook, authored by Ant Greene, is part of the "BrownLLM" repository.
+This Jupyter notebook, authored by me, Ant Greene, with the assistance of ChatGPT 😅... is part of the "BrownLLM" repository.
 It focuses on constructing a sophisticated conversational model using the Brown Corpus, a foundational dataset in natural language processing.

 ## Objective 🎯
 Develop a robust conversational model leveraging the diverse range of text data in the Brown Corpus, demonstrating its versatility in NLP applications.